Creative-Learning-Services/eccr-cis/README.md

 ### Graph Operations API

+1. **Schema validation using json files pulled from LDSS**
-1. Update and delete operations for existing nodes
+2. Update and delete operations for existing nodes
-2. Bulk operations for better performance
+3. Bulk operations for better performance
-3. Advanced query endpoints with Cypher support
+4. Advanced query endpoints with Cypher support
-4. Graph traversal and pathfinding endpoints
+5. Graph traversal and pathfinding endpoints

 ### System-wide Enhancements

 1. Authentication and authorization
 2. API versioning and backwards compatibility
-3. Rate limiting and performance optimization
-4. Enhanced error handling and logging
+3. Enhanced error handling and logging
-5. Async processing for large operations
+4. Async processing for large operations
-6. Caching for frequently accessed data
+5. Caching for frequently accessed data
-7. Real-time notifications for data changes
-8. Graph visualization and analytics endpoints
+6. Graph visualization and analytics endpoints